Gloria-21/yoga-project/README.md

 * [Schedule page Desktop Wireframe](https://share.balsamiq.com/g/hD3Gddt7uv5dPUXULouA3j.png)
 * [On-demand courses page Desktop Wireframe](https://share.balsamiq.com/g/qgaUxBLqi71B4inU84zbDo.png)

-## Tecnologies Used
+## Technologies Used

+ As it follows below
 ### Languages used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5)

+ I have used HTML5 to design the structure  adn the content of the webiste

 * [CSS3](https://en.wikipedia.org/wiki/CSS)

+ I have used CSS3 to style the apearence of the website
 ### Frameworks, Libraries & Programs Used

 1. [Bootsrap 4.4.1](https://getbootstrap.com/docs/4.4/getting-started/introduction/)

-    I have used Boostrap to help with responsiveness of the webpage as well as the styling
+    I have used Boostrap to help with responsiveness of the website as well as the styling

 2. [Google Font](https://fonts.google.com/)